charinthink/nlp-tools/README.md

 `Cpu: 4, ErrorBufferSize: 1000, EmbedBufferSize: 100000, ScanBufferSize: 256 * 1024, WorkerPoolSize: 12`

-You can use functions in an interface to set default values or manually set them.
+You can use functions in an interface to set get config.
 ```
 type Config interface {
 	IsEnabled() bool